dakshifoundation/DFIC-MAIN/README.md

 ### 2. 📄 Custom Google Form Submission
 The server processes custom form submissions and records data to a Google Sheet using the [Google Sheets API](https://developers.google.com/sheets/api).
 User data is collected through a form on the website, then submitted to the server.
 Using a Google Service Account, the server securely populates this data in the designated Google Sheet, ensuring data integrity and organization.

-### 3. 🔒 CSRF Protection
+### 3. 🗄️ MongoDB Payment History Storage
-CSRF protection is implemented to secure user interactions by verifying the authenticity of each request.
-This prevents malicious actors from executing unauthorized actions on behalf of other users, enhancing the overall security of the server.
+All payment transactions, including successful and failed attempts, are securely stored in a [MongoDB database](https://www.mongodb.com/products/platform/atlas-database).
+The server records details such as transaction ID, payment amount, user details, timestamp, and status.
+This allows users to track their payment history, while administrators can review transactions, analyze trends, and manage refunds efficiently.

 ### 4. 🚦 Rate Limiting
 To prevent abuse and ensure optimal server performance, rate limiting is implemented.
 This restricts the number of requests a user can make to the server within a specified timeframe, providing protection against DoS attacks and maintaining server reliability.

-### 5. 🗄️ MongoDB Payment History Storage
-All payment transactions, including successful and failed attempts, are securely stored in a [MongoDB database](https://www.mongodb.com/products/platform/atlas-database).
-The server records details such as transaction ID, payment amount, user details, timestamp, and status.
-This allows users to track their payment history, while administrators can review transactions, analyze trends, and manage refunds efficiently.

 ## 🛠️ Getting Started